 The word “compression” is used because it sounds a whole lot better than what is actually happening!

-What the capture software in your recording device is really doing is throwing stuff away!
+What the software in your recording device (firmware) is really doing is throwing stuff away!

 It can do this because it makes a record of what was thrown away so your computer can re-create it when you are editing or playing it back.

-This in turn throws enormous stress on to your computer resources and is the usual cause of freezing, crashing and other undesirable behavior.
+This in turn throws enormous stress on to your computer resources and is the usual cause of freezing, crashing and other undesirable behavior whilst editing.

-Using these “proxy” files you can happily work away on your project without worrying about freezes and crashes.
+Using these “proxy” files you can happily work away on your project without worrying about freezes and crashes on your computer.

 When you have reached your final decision regarding your project and it is time to create the final product, the program uses the original high resolution assets to do so.